In this article, our generative AI consulting company will explain how the technology can support healthcare organizations.

 -

 Prepare your data.
-Even if you decide to opt for a pre-trained, ready-made AI model, you might still want to retrain it on your proprietary dataset, which needs to be of high quality and representative of the target population.
+Even if you decide to opt for a pre-trained, ready-made Gen AI model, you might still want to retrain the LLM on your proprietary dataset, which needs to be of high quality and representative of the target population.
 Keep medical data secure at all times and safeguard patient privacy.
-It would be useful to disclose which dataset an algorithm was trained on as it helps to understand where it will perform well and where it might fail.
+It would be useful to disclose which dataset an algorithm was trained on, as it helps to understand where it will perform well and where it might fail.

 -